microsoft/developer-platform-vscode-chat/README.md

-# VS Code Internal Developer Platform Chat Agent Extension
+# Developer Platform Chat Agent for VS Code

 This extension illustrates how an extension can register a `@devplat` chat agent that helps a user create find and use a developer platform template in VS Code and access the Copilot LLM in the chat agent handler.